 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard bin that wasn't built for the load.
-We route a 30-yard low-wall container for these jobs; it features reinforced sides and a heavier floor plate to manage the density.
-We cap the fill volume well below the visual rim to ensure legal axle weight.
-For mixed loads, we offer our general construction debris service hauled on a lowboy.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times more than asphalt per square.
+We route a reinforced 30-yard low-wall container with a heavier floor plate for these jobs; we also cap the fill volume well below the visual rim to keep axle weight legal.
+A lowboy handles the transport.
+For standard mixed waste, check our general construction debris service to keep your site clean.

 Same-day Pickup for Fast Roof Project Turnover